torte71/tmteststuff/armbian-mainline-setup.md

 ### Initial setup
 - Press the power button to boot the device
 - Answer the account setup questions:
-  - enter root password (e.g. "makerbase"), repeat once more
+  - Enter root password (e.g. "makerbase"), repeat once more
+  - Maxim's image will ask for the "default system command shell"
+    - Choose "1" for "bash" (unless you know better)
-  - enter username (e.g. "mks")
+  - Enter username (e.g. "mks")
-  - enter user password (e.g. "makerbase"), repeat once more
+  - Enter user password (e.g. "makerbase"), repeat once more
-  - enter real name (e.g. "Mks")
+  - Enter real name (e.g. "Mks")

 ### Network setup
 The next steps are slightly different, depending if you use a) an USB-Ethernet adapter, b) WiFi with Maxim's image or c) WiFi with a community image